Donny van de Beek: 2022–2024: Loans to Everton and Eintracht Frankfurt

 On 31 January 2022, Van de Beek was loaned out to Premier League club Everton until the end of the 2021–22 season.
 He made his debut for Everton in a 3–1 defeat at Newcastle United on 8 February 2022.
 He started five of the first six matches, but after that his stint at the club was marred by persistent thigh injuries and he only again played in the last Premier League match of the season, a 5–1 defeat against Arsenal; Van de Beek scored the Everton goal.

 Following his return to Manchester United from his brief loan, Van de Beek continued to have very limited playing time even under former manager, Erik ten Hag, in the 2022–23 season.
 In January 2023, he suffered a knee injury in a 3–0 win over Bournemouth that ruled him out for the rest of the season.
 Van de Beek was offered to other clubs by Manchester United, however following concrete talks on the summer transfer deadline day, Ligue 1 club Lorient decided not to complete a loan move for him.
 A few days later, he was excluded from the Champions League squad for the 2023–24 season.

 On 1 January 2024, Manchester United sent Van de Beek on loan to Bundesliga club Eintracht Frankfurt until the end of the 2023–24 season.
 The deal included an option-to-buy, reported to be of €11 million, which could have risen to €14 million with add-ons.

 Girona

 On 11 July 2024, Van de Beek signed for La Liga club Girona after an agreement with Manchester United was reached.
-The deal included an initial transfer fee of €500,000, which could later rise to €9.1million due to various additional bonuses and a sell-on fee.
+The deal included an initial transfer fee of €500,000, which could later rise to €9.1 million due to various additional bonuses and a sell-on fee.

+On 23 September 2025, Van de Beek suffered an achilles tendon rupture in a league game away at Athletic Club, ruling him out for the remainder of the season.

+Van de Beek made his return from injury on 18 July 2026, in a pre-season friendly against Al Qadsiah.